 Vale promotes his juicing program through his website and the book "7 Pounds in 7 Days Super Juice Diet."
 The diet claims to cleanse and detoxify your system by drinking nutritious juices and foregoing whole food.

-This is not a diet with meal plans and calorie targets; it is a cleansing program based on a juice fast.
-You will not consume any solid foods while on this diet.
-Vale's website claims that you can lose up to 7 lbs. in one week when you drink the juices that he provides in his plan.
-He also recommends that you engage in exercise to boost your weight loss.
+This is not a diet with meal plans and calorie targets; it's a cleansing program based on a juice fast.
+You consume no solid foods while on this diet.
+Vale's website claims that you can lose up to seven pounds in one week when you drink the juices that he provides in his plan.
+He also recommends that you participate in exercise to boost your weight loss.

 Vale's juice recipes mainly use common vegetables, fruit and herbs or spices.
 He also provides recipes for herbal teas that you prepare and consume to aid your digestion.
-Vale's 7-day recipe plan, published in the June 2006 "Daily Mail," guides you through his juice formulas that replace each of your meals and snacks during your cleansing fast.
+Vale's seven-day recipe plan guide claims to combine specific formulas to effectively replace each of your meals and snacks during your cleansing fast.

 Your recipe choices vary depending on the meal that you are replacing with juice.
 Each day of the program, you consume Vale’s “Super Juice” made with vegetables, fruit, spirulina and wheatgrass.

 Other fruit and vegetable blends with names like “Boost Juice," “Lemon-Ginger Zinger” and “Super Detox Juice” appear in your juice menu choices.
 Almost all of the juice recipes feature apples, and some include yogurt, sprouts, wheatgrass or acidophilus bacteria.